pierwill/qubes-doc/developer/services/admin-api.md

 ## Goals

-The goals of the Admin API system is to provide a way for the user to manage the domains without direct access to dom0.
+The goal of the Admin API system is to provide a way for the user to manage domains without direct access to dom0.

 Foreseen benefits include: